 Try adding, even more, cinnamon in this morning boost recipe.
 Especially recommended during the winter season of colds and flu.

-Garlic is an obvious choice for number one alternative to antibiotics found in mother’s nature pharmacy.
-Throughout the history, people are using garlic to treat infections.
-During the plague epidemic in France, at the beginning of 18th century, the gravediggers were drinking wine with crushed garlic as a protection from the disease.
+Garlic is an obvious choice for the number one alternative to antibiotics found in the mother’s nature pharmacy.
+Throughout history, people are using garlic to treat infections.
+During the plague epidemic in France, at the beginning of the 18th century, the gravediggers were drinking wine with crushed garlic as a protection from the disease.

 Antibacterial properties of garlic originate from an ingredient called Allicin – an organic compound that has high antimicrobial and antifungal properties.